thaining7/Top-Tracks/README.md

     });
 ```

-# Screenshots
+## Screenshots

 ![App Screenshot](/assets/images/Screenshot.png)

-# How to Use
+## How to Use

-* Enter your first and last name, select a Country of your choice from the drop down menu and click the "Submit" button.
+* Enter your first and last name
+* Select a Country of your choice from the drop down menu and click the "Submit" button
-* The application will display the top 10 most popular tracks from the Spotify API and load the location on Google Maps.
+* The application will display the top 10 most popular tracks from the Spotify API and load the location on Google Maps